 Looking for a guide about turkey hunting for beginners?
-We’ve included everything you should know before heading into the fields for wild turkey, from choosing the right hunting gear to making proper calls.
+We’ve included everything you should know before beginning heading into the fields for wild turkey, from choosing the right hunting gear to making proper calls.

 As these birds are intelligent and sensitive to even the slightest movements, it makes sense to know all about our turkey hunting 101 guides for successful hunting.

-Identifying Sex and Age of Turkeys Knowledge
+Identifying Sex and Age of Turkey Knowledge

 You’ll need to know all the basics about turkey age and genders to avoid taking down the wrong targets.

 Why should turkey hunters know?

 As turkeys are smart animals and highly wary of humans, learning how to call correctly is of utmost importance.
 Before that, you’ll need to pick up the basic knowledge on how to reliably distinguish a gobbler and a hen to apply the right calls for successful hunting.

 Male turkeys (called “toms” or “gobblers”) start to court females (“hens”) in the spring, making it favorable for hunters to go on a turkey hunting season.
 They are larger and have more vibrant feathers than their female counterparts.

 Gobblers are most easily recognized by the long beard growing from their chest, and their pronounced spurs, sometimes as long as two inches, found on the back of their legs.
 A gobbler appears larger, darker, shinier, and is more colorful than a hen, especially on its head, which can appear alternately red, white, and blue.
 The Gobblers often “puff up” and struts during spring to attract hens for breeding.